thunder/thunder-distribution/docs/contributing.md

    active configuration in the database)
 3. Execute update hooks if it's necessary (e.g. in a case when you have a module and/or core updates in your branch)
 4. Now is a moment to generate Thunder configuration update code.
-For that, we have provided the following drupal console command: `drupal generate:configuration:update`.
+For that, we have provided the following drupal console command: `drush generate configuration-update`.
 That command should be executed and there is some information that has to be filled, like module name where all generated data will be saved (CUD file, checklist `update.yml` and update hook function).
 Then also information for checklist entry, like title, success message, and failure message.
 Command will generate CUD file and save it in `config/update` folder of the module, it